ayushim24/data-analyst-portfolio/Zomato-Sales-&-Rating-Analysis/Raw Data/readme.md

 ## Overview
 This folder contains the **raw dataset** used for the Zomato Restaurant Analytics project.

-The data is in its original form (before cleaning and transformation) and is used for analysis in MySQL and visualization tools like Power BI / Tableau.
+The data is in its original form (before cleaning and transformation) and is used for analysis in MySQL and visualization tools like  / Tableau.

 ## File Details
 - **File Name:** `Zomato Dataset.xlsx`